 Dream a little dream is an honorarium project for Afrika Burn 2022.
 When the event was cancelled in March 2020 due to the Covid-19 virus, we extended the project to the following year.
 We are now only going to be able to complete the project in 2022, given the lockdown in many countries across the planet and the closure of international borders.
 And now off course, dependent on the rate of vaccinations that will allow us some degree of normality one day.

 The dream aspect exemplifies all the emotions and thoughts that we imagine goes through people's minds when they experience Afrika Burn.
 Where do all these incredible ideas come from?
 What initiates them?
 What if?
 Is this possible?
 How do dreams begin?
 What plants the seed?
 They all start as dreams.

-Our early inspiration began with a song from the 1930's, and it involves one of the crew's mothers, who sang her the lullaby most nights.
+My early inspiration began with a song from the 1930's, and it involves my mother, who sang it on her first album, "A taste of Sherry".
 Made famous by the Mamas and the Papa's in the late 60's, it's also a love song and a wish of protection.

 The evening sky in the Tankwa is one of the darkest places on earth.
 Night really falls there, virtually free from pollution, including light pollution, natural atmospheric pollution, and man-made pollution.
 Celestial objects that you can't see in an urban environment are now available to the naked eye.
 It's one of the increasingly rare dark sky sanctuaries in the world, and our largest astronomical observatory is less than 100kms away.

 The sky is spiritually and culturally significant to the ǂKhomani Sān, one of the world’s oldest ‘First People’, whose culture is full of sky-lore: tales of the sun, moon, stars, galaxies.
 Maintaining dark skies is a cultural imperative for the Sān, as part of their efforts to preserve their traditions and to teach and transfer them to the younger generations.
 With this in mind, our installation took its lighting cue.